mneedham/batch-import/readme.md

 * The CSV files should be **tab separated**.
 * The first row of the file defines property names.
 * If only one file is initially imported, the row number corresponds to the node-id (node 0 is the reference node).
 See the [Even quicker import](#even-quicker-import) section for more details.
-* Property values not listed will not be set on the nodes or relationships.
+* If a row doesn't providr a value for a specific property then that property will not be set.
-* Optionally property fields can have a type (defaults to String) indicated with name:type where type is one of (int, long, float, double, boolean, byte, short, char, string).
-The string value is then converted to that type.
-The import operation will abort if it can't cast the data type.
+* Property fields can have a type (the default is String) indicated with name:type
+    * where type is one of (int, long, float, double, boolean, byte, short, char, string).
+    * The string value is then cast to that type.
+The import operation will abort if the cast fails.
 * Property fields may also be arrays by adding "_array" to the types above and separating the data with commas.
 * If you're using non non-ascii characters add `-Dfile.encoding=UTF-8` to the commandline arguments
-* Automatic indexing of properties can be configured with a header like `name:string:users` and a configured index in `batch.properties` like `batch_import.node_index=exact` then the property `name` will be indexed in the `users` index for each row with a value there
+* Automatic indexing of properties can be configured with a header like `name:string:users` and a configured index in `batch.properties` like `batch_import.node_index=exact`.
+In this case the property `name` will be indexed in the `users` index for each row with a 'name' value.
+See the [Usage](#usage) section for an example of this in action.

+### Usage Details

-* multiple files for nodes and rels, comma separated, without spaces like "node1.csv,node2.csv"
+* You can provide multiple files for nodes and relationships.
+These should be comma separated, without spaces e.g. "node1.csv,node2.csv"
-* csv files can be zipped individually as *.gz or *.zip
+* CSV files can be zipped individually as *.gz or *.zip

 ## Parameters